-1.24 The transport network should cater for all users, including pedestrians, cyclists and the mobility impaired.
+1.25 The transport network should cater for all users, including pedestrians, cyclists and the mobility impaired.
 Some initiatives have created safer dedicated routes for unmotorised travel.
 The Cumbria Way passes through Denton Holme via the riverbank, providing a route for walkers and cyclists and linking Dalston with the City Centre.
 Some streets, including former through-route streets, modified into vehicle cul-de-sacs in the 1980s, may be suitable for alteration into 'homezones' where pedestrian and cycle use is given greater priority over vehicular traffic.
+Pedestrian and cycle routes must be designed with safety in mind.
+Chicanes, blind corners and awkward junctions should be avoided and designed out where possible.